UKCloud/documentation/articles/openstack/ostack-sco-triliovault.md

 On occasion, planned maintenance of the OpenStack platform will take precedence over this service.
 If there's a potential disruption, we'll highlight this to you via the service status page and UKCloud Portal notifications system.

 ## Additional data protection services

+[!NOTE] No protection products are automatically applied to instances running on the UKCloud platform, therefore you must explicitly select the protection option that best meets your requirements.

 UKCloud for OpenStack also offers self-service snapshot protection natively from within the platform should you not require the advanced features of TrilioVault.